The Time Travelers (1964 film): Plot

 The mutants, once peaceful, have become increasingly hostile as Earth's resources dwindle, and now intend to acquire the city's food supply by force.
 The four time travelers, told they may not join the space voyage (due to weight, space, resource, and time restrictions), are allowed to work on recreating their time portal to return to their own era.
 Dr. Varno and others help von Steiner, Connors, White, and McKee race to rebuild the device, while the rest of the community readies the spacecraft for liftoff.
 However, the mutants invade the complex and attack just as the spaceship enters the final boarding stages before its departure.
 The spacecraft is subsequently destroyed while trying to take off.
 At this moment, the time portal shows the time travelers' point of origin and the remaining humans realize their only chance for survival is to enter it.
 Along with a few people from the future, the travelers escape back to their own time.
 They throw objects back through the portal to damage the equipment on the other side and shut down the portal so the mutants cannot follow them.

 The survivors return to the lab where their past selves are still present but immobile.
 The travelers realize that, due to mistakes in their calibration of the portal, they are experiencing time at an accelerated rate, and will therefore die of old age by the end of the day.
 Their only option is to travel to the date the portal had briefly been set to before it was switched to A.D.
 2071.
 That previous date is over 100,000 years in the future, but the screen is dark; what lies ahead is unknown.
 They cross the room, casting the shadows seen before the portal appeared.

-When they enter the portal, the screen flashes on and shows the travelers walking in a sunlit clearing with trees and grass; the surface of the Earth is habitable again.
+When they enter the portal, the screen flashes on and shows the travelers walking in a sunlit clearing with trees, grass, a lake, and animals; the surface of the Earth is habitable again.
 Their past selves are then shown moving at normal speed again, repeating their actions at an ever accelerating rate; the events of the entire movie rapidly cycle, repeating with increasingly briefer and fewer clips, until the film ends with a shot of the Andromeda Galaxy.